Haldrion/rcos-status-updates/fall_2018/week_06.md

 ## This Week's Plan

-> Finsh Fritzing sketch of new BLE Circuit design
+> Finish Fritzing sketch of new BLE Circuit design
 > (Arduino Nano & SH-HC-08 BLE Module) with a full schematic and PCB
-> design (in case we decide to propery fabricate the boards)
+> design (in case we decide to properly fabricate the boards)

 > Try to get this wired up to a relay so we can get a functional demo